redis/redis-doc/commands/eval.md

 Only logs emitted by scripting using a log level that is equal or greater than the currently configured Redis instance log level will be emitted.

-The `message` argument is simply a string.
+The `message` argument is a string.
 Example:

 ```